greg512/flow2lwc/README.md

 # flow2lwc

-Flow2lwc is a lightweight solution designed for the Salesforce Platform that allows you to seemlessly invoke Autolaunched Flows from Lightning Web Components and retrieve the Flow's output variables.
+Flow2lwc is a lightweight tool built for the Salesforce Platform that allows you to seemlessly invoke Autolaunched Flows from Lightning Web Components and retrieve the Flow's output variables.

 ## Who Should Use This?